Machine learning detecting early brain tumour presence

 The image processing, analysis and prediction pipeline that Biros and his team used has two main steps: a supervised machine learning step where the computer creates a probability map for the target classes ("whole tumour," "oedema," "tumour core"); and a second step where they combine these probabilities with a biophysical model that represents how tumours grow in mathematical terms, which imposes limits on the analyses and helps find correlations.

-Biros and his team were able to run their analysis pipeline on 140 brains in less than 4 hours and correctly characterised the testing data with nearly 90 percent accuracy, with is comparable to human radiologists.
+Biros and his team were able to run their analysis pipeline on 140 brains in less than 4 hours and correctly characterised the testing data with nearly 90 percent accuracy, which is comparable to human radiologists.

 The BRaTS competition thus represents a turning point in his research, Biros said.
 "We have all the tools and basic ideas, now we polish it and see how we can improve it."